jdvfx/fbx_to_usd/README.md

 # fbx_to_usd
 FBX to USD

-convert kitbash FBX to USD with hierarchy and shaders converted from Principled to MaterialX
+convert kitbash FBX to USD with hierarchy<br>
+and shaders converted from Principled Shader to MaterialX